-This is the most prevalent of all role types we work on.
-The amount of options available to you will decrease at Senior Manager level (only 9 options currently available on our website).
+The amount of job options available to you will decrease at Senior Manager level.
 It makes sense – as you climb ladder, there less options to consider.

 With lots of quality BDMs vying to step up into these Senior BD Manager positions, it’s important to make the right career choices when you’re a BD Manager to position for these.